imec-int/ReNEW/ReNew-LDES-Demonstrator/README.md

-# ReNew-LDES-Demonstrator
+# ReNEW-LDES-Demonstrator

-## LDES Demonstrator for ReNew
+## LDES Demonstrator for ReNEW

-LDES demonstration for the ReNew project.
+LDES demonstration for the ReNEW project.

 ## Data Source
 The data sources are the following environment sensors: